 4) How Long Does a Credit Account Stay On My Credit Report After Bankruptcy?

 Credit accounts discharged in bankruptcy should be removed from your credit report seven years from the original delinquency date.
 If an account is not removed after that date, you should contact the credit reporting agency.

-If a credit account was included in your bankruptcy, but is not showing on your credit report as included in a bankruptcy or discharged in bankruptcy, contact the individual creditor requesting that the creditor report the account accurately.
+You may see a credit account was included in your bankruptcy and is not showing on your credit report or discharged in bankruptcy.
+If that is the case, contact the individual creditor.
 You may also provide the individual credit reporting agencies with copies of your bankruptcy forms that prove the account was included.

 After your bankruptcy case is complete, you can begin rebuilding your credit rating.
 Tips for improving credit scores after bankruptcy include: